Aliasthethird/FunctionGenerator/README.md

 - Adjustable **amplitude**, **DC offset**, and **period**
 - Thread-safe `getValue()` accessor using FreeRTOS critical sections
 - Designed for real-time signal synthesis and testing
-- Lightweight and easy to integrate — no dynamic memory allocation
+- Lightweight and easy to integrate

 ---